Game-Fusion/MES/compatibility.md

 /  Game Name   / MES Version / Working?
 [See above]  / Notes [eg. any bugs, is it perfect etc.] /
 -------------------------------------------------------------------------------------------------

 Skyfall       / **** / Game runs at full speed with no critical issues.
 Minor graphical glitch with the Nitrosoft Title display

 Redirection   / ** / Game boots fine once click is changed to enter, you can't proceed due to lack of mouse_drag and graphical glitches

 Game of Life  / ** / [Lewisk3's Game of Life] Boots with no issues, gets in-game, however you can't proceed due to no mouse click and                      the API involved

 Battle        / *** / Boots perfectly, however proceeding is impossible without clicking

 Helios        / ** / Game loads, but a severe graphical glitch means you can't see anything

 Breakout      / *** / Severe graphical issues, however controls are perfect and gameplay isn't critically affected

+Building Game / *** / Runs perfectly with minor graphical issues, proceeding past the title screen is impossible due to a lack of mouse click events